Note 6 - Investment in Macrophage Therapeutics, Inc.

 August 2018,Dr. Michael Goldberg resigned from his positions as an executive officer and a director of Navidea.
 In connection with Dr. Goldberg's resignation, Navidea and Dr. Goldberg entered into an Agreement (the “Goldberg Agreement”), with the intent of entering into

 oneor more additional definitive agreements, which set forth the terms of the separation from service.
-In
+On

-February 2019,the MT Board removed Dr. Goldberg as President and Chief Executive Officer of MT and from any other office of MT to which he
+February 20, 2019,the MT board of directors removed Dr. Goldberg as President and Chief Executive Officer of MT and from any other office of MT to which he

 New York Litigation Involving Dr. Goldberg

 February 20, 2019,Navidea filed a complaint against Dr. Goldberg in the United States District Court, Southern District of New York (the “District Court”), alleging breach of the Goldberg Agreement, as well as a breach of the covenant of good faith and fair dealing and to obtain a declaratory judgment that Navidea's performance under the Goldberg Agreement is excused and that Navidea is entitled to terminate the Goldberg Agreement as a result of Dr. Goldberg's actions.
 On

 April 26, 2019,Navidea filed an amended complaint against Dr. Goldberg which added a claim for breach of fiduciary duty seeking damages related to certain actions Dr. Goldberg took while CEO of Navidea.
 On

 June 13, 2019,Dr. Goldberg answered the amended complaint and asserted counterclaims against Navidea and

 third-party claims against MT for breach of the Goldberg Agreement, wrongful termination, injunctive relief, and quantum meruit.